Rayvid/men-microservice-skeleton/README.md

 ## Modules vs infrastructure code duplication

 Some infra code duplication in microservices is ok.
-It allows you to finetune particular behaviour w/o making logic branch in the module, but you should be moving independent reusable blocks into the modules normally (potentially exceptions and some utils there moved into the modules in future).
+It allows you to finetune particular behaviour w/o making logic branch in the module, but you should be moving independent reusable blocks into the modules normally - so potentially exceptions and some utils moved from skeleton into the modules in the future.

 ## Code style this project is compatible with